Generic Name: octreotide (injection) (ok TREE oh tide)

 How should I use Sandostatin?

 Use Sandostatin exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Sandostatin is injected under the skin, or into a vein through an IV.
-You may be shown how to use an IV at home.
+Sandostatin is injected under the skin (subcutaneously), or into a vein through an IV (intravenously).
+You may be shown how to use injections at home.
 Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
-Be sure to follow the instructions for the exact type of Sandostatin your doctor has prescribed for you.

-Use a different place on your body each time you give the Sandostatin injection.
-Your care provider will show you the best places on your body to inject the medication.
+Your care provider will show you the best places on your body to inject Sandostatin.
+Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

-Each single use ampoule of Sandostatin is for one use only.
+Each single-use ampoule is for one use only.
 Throw away after one use, even if there is still some medicine left in it after injecting your dose.